Open Liberty container images

 A container image is a layered executable software package that contains everything you need to build and run a containerized application.
 You can use an Open Liberty container image to build an application image that meets your development needs.

-Open Liberty container images are available from IBM Container Registry (ICR).
+Open Liberty container images are available from the IBM Container Registry (ICR).
 You can pull images from ICR without authentication.

 Container images on IBM Container Registry